mirkomarras/bias-recsys-tutorial/README.md

 This notebook will consider the directors of movies in Movielens 1M as the item providers and investigates how unfairness based on gender groups affects providers' group visibility and exposure with respect to their representation in the item catalog.
-Then, we introduce an pre-processing strategy that upsamples interations involving items of a minority group to improve fairness, while resulting in a small loss in utility.
+Then, we introduce a pre-processing strategy that upsamples interations involving items of a minority group to improve fairness, while resulting in a small loss in utility.